-24. In the event that an insurer's financial position comes under stress, policyholders should be protected through mechanisms by which insurers can exit the market; and the existence of the FSCS insurance compensation scheme, which protects eligible policyholders, up to certain limits.
-The PRA will seek - as far as possible within the statutory arrangements in place for insurers to exit the market - to ensure that any insurers that fail do so in a way that avoids significant adverse effects on policyholders and significant disruption to the supply of critical economic functions.
-Considering the impact of insurer failure, and acting promptly to ensure either recovery or orderly exit, are core aspects of the PRA's approach.
-The PRA will work with HM Treasury, the FSCS, the FCA and the rest of the Bank of England as appropriate to assess and enhance the resolution arrangements for insurers to support both of its objectives, to protect policyholders and to support the stability of the system.
+24. In the event that an insurer's financial position comes under stress, policyholders should be protected through mechanisms by which insurers can exit the market; and the existence of the FSCS policyholder protection scheme, which protects eligible policyholders, up to certain limits.
+The PRA will seek, as far as possible within the statutory arrangements in place for insurers to exit the market, to ensure that any insurers that fail do so in a way that avoids significant adverse effects on policyholders and significant disruption to the supply of critical economic functions.
+Considering the impact of insurer failure, and acting promptly to ensure either recovery or orderly exit, are core aspects of the PRA's supervisory approach.
+The PRA will work with HM Treasury, the FSCS, the FCA and the rest of the Bank as appropriate to assess and enhance the resolution arrangements for insurers to support both of its objectives, to protect policyholders and to support the stability of the system.

-25. Allowing insurers to fail, so long as failure is orderly that is, so long as a failing firm's provision of supply of critical economic functions is preserved or wound-down in an orderly manner, including by transfer to another firm - reflects the view that insurers should be subject to the disciplines of the market.
+25. Allowing insurers to fail, so long as failure is orderly, that is, so long as a failing firm's provision of supply of critical economic functions on which policyholders rely is maintained, including by transfer to another firm, reflects the view that insurers should be subject to the disciplines of the market.
 It is important for insurers to be able to fail in an orderly way without public funds being put at risk since, apart from being an unwarranted subsidy, the public provision of solvency support to an insurer (or its creditors) can create an expectation of future assistance.
 This 'moral hazard' in turn increases the risk of future financial instability, as it provides incentives for excessive risk taking and reduces market discipline.

-26. Although it is not the PRA's role to ensure no firm fails, a certain level of resilience to failure is required of all insurers.
-Failure is not costless.
-And, while failure of an individual insurer is a feature of a properly functioning market, it is essential for the PRA to ensure confidence in general in the insurers that it supervises in order for it to deliver on its objectives.
+26. Under the PRA's prudential regulation regime, insurers must maintain a certain level of resilience against failure.
+This is essential to ensuring confidence in general in the resilience of the insurers that the PRA supervises for it to deliver on its objectives.